 Properly using leftovers is a great way to increase the efficiency of home cooking.
-A big slow cooker of pinto beans can be stretched for use as a hearty lunch, the filling for breakfast burritos, and a side dish for tacos later in the week.
-When using leftovers, it’s important to be concerned about food safety because many people overestimate how long properly stored leftovers will last.
-Consuming leftovers beyond their "safe date" increases the risk for foodborne illness.
+For example, a big slow cooker of pinto beans can be used for several days as a hearty lunch, a filling for breakfast burritos, and a side dish for tacos.
+While leftovers are great, you should familiarize yourself with best practices for avoiding foodborne illnesses.

-Always refrigerate leftovers as soon as possible, making sure that they don't stay at room temperature for more than 2 hours.
+Always refrigerate leftovers as soon as possible, ensuring they don't stay at room temperature for over 2 hours.
 (This time limit drops to 1 hour in hot weather.)
-Ensure that your refrigerator is set below 40 Fahrenheit; otherwise bacteria can multiply quickly in the food.
+Ensure your refrigerator is set below 40 degrees Fahrenheit (4.4 degrees Celsius) to prevent the rapid growth of bacteria.

-Label each container with the date so that you don't forget when it was prepared, and always throw it out if there is any question concerning its safety.
-It's better to be safe than sorry and sick.
-The lifespan of leftovers varies depending on the type of food.
-Refer to the information below when determining if the leftovers in your fridge are still safe to eat.
+Label each container with the date so you remember when it was prepared, and always throw it out if there is any question concerning its safety.
+It's better to be safe than sorry.